Activist party backs Cynthia Nixon in NY governor’s race

 - Trump pardons Scooter Libby, says he was 'treated unfairly'

-She listed raising the state’s minimum wage and pushing for gun-safety legislation among Cuomo’s accomplishments.
+Polls show Cuomo with a commanding lead over the novice candidate.
+An NBC 4 New York/Marist College poll released Thursday showed Cuomo favored by 68 percent of registered Democrats compared to 21 percent for Nixon.
+Eleven percent were undecided.

+The Working Families Party endorsement could give Nixon a ballot line in the November general election even if Cuomo wins the Democratic primary.
+Nixon has not said whether she would stay on the Working Families Party line though the general election, potentially taking votes from Cuomo and helping the Republican candidate.

-The small but influential Working Families Party endorsed Cuomo in 2010 and 2014.
-But Cuomo said Friday he would not seek its backing this year.
+The small but influential Working Families Party endorsed Cuomo in 2010 and 2014, but after party leaders signaled that they were likely to endorse Nixon, Cuomo said Friday that he would not seek its endorsement this year.

+Cuomo’s announcement came after two unions that are closely allied with him said they would pull out of the Working Families Party over party leaders’ support for Nixon.

+Fashouer said the schism between the unions that founded the Working Families Party and “some of its member organizations” is unfortunate.
+She said Cuomo “stands with the unions who have left the WFP and no longer feel it represents the interests of the middle- and working-class New Yorkers.”